Campus Security Authority & CLERY Act

 Clery Act at WSU

-For an overview of what the Clery act is, Who is a Campus Security Authority (CSA), What is my role as a CSA, Clery Geography, and Clery Crimes please refer to the CSA handout.
+For an overview of the Clery Act, Campus Security Authorities (CSAs), Clery geography, and Clery crimes, please refer to the CSA Handout.

 Looking for training?